Sunday, October 27, 2024

 The Law Prioritized and Relativized

-Here in Mark's 12th chapter is a well-known text containing parts A and B of the commandment that is first of.”
-This conversation sits between two groups of texts.
+This week’s reading sits between two groups of texts.
 The first are texts of challenging questions.
-The Chief Priests, Scribes, and Elders question the authority by which Jesus acts.
-Jesus not only silences the question but tells the parable of the wicked tenants, which these leaders perceive as being directed against them.
-Then, they send others to question Jesus about paying taxes to Caesar and some Sadducees question him about the resurrection.
-So, when the Scribe in our story questions Jesus, it is embedded within other contentious debates, part of the purpose of which was to entrap Jesus.
+Starting with 11:27, the Chief Priests, Scribes, and Elders question the authority by which Jesus acts.
+Jesus not only silences the question but tells the parable of the wicked tenants (12:1-12), which the leaders perceive as being directed against them.
+Then, they send others to question Jesus about paying taxes to Caesar (12:13-17) and some Sadducees ask him a clever question to cast doubt on the resurrection (12:18-27).
+So, within the immediate context, when the Scribe in our story questions Jesus, it is embedded within other contentious debates, part of the purpose of which was to entrap Jesus.

 And, of course, since the beginning of chapter 11, Jesus has been in and about Jerusalem, where he expressly has traveled to be rejected, suffer, die, and be raised.
 This would be “Tuesday” of the last week, I believe, and it is a very contentious day.